 St. Patrick’s Day arrives, and you make the standard corned beef and cabbage.
 The next day you look at a mountain of corned beef leftovers and wonder, what the heck do I do with this?

-I’m here to say that there is so much more to make than just sandwiches.
+I’m here to say that there is so much more to make than just a leftover corned beef sandwich.
 Here is everything you need to know about corned beef leftovers.

 Let’s go to The Chalkboard.